top of page

 The FIS first introduced the giant slalom as a fourth discipline alongside downhill, slalom, and combined at the 1950 World Championships in Aspen.

 Giant Slalom debuted at the Olympic Winter Games in 1952 in Oslo, Norway.
-The discipline has been run in every world championship and Olympics since.
+The discipline has been run in every World Championship and Olympics since.

 While slaloms have always been run in two runs, this has generally only been the case for giant slaloms since the 1966 World Championships and the start of the World Cup in January 1967 (men), and since the 1977-1978 winter season (women).